The Earth gives generously! The Earth Exchange gives us a chance to give back!

 No matter where we live, there are places we love that have fallen on hard times: rivers that are polluted, meadows paved over to make a mall… even the tree in your own backyard killed by invasive insects.

-- Go with friends to a wounded place.
+- Go, alone or with friends, to a wounded place.

 - Sit awhile and share your stories about what the place means to you.